by Dr. Lawrence Wilson

 All these considerations mean that tax policy is complex in any modern society.
 Let us take a few examples of how these questions are answered.

 Income taxes.
-For example, an income tax is easy to collect by just forcing everyone to keep detailed records of all income and expenditures and file returns.
-However, this is very costly for the American people, for example.
-It is estimated the number of hours and money spent complying with the income tax is in the billions or even a trillion dollars, more than the tax money itself.
+For example, an income tax is easy to collect by just forcing everyone to keep detailed records of all income and expenditures and file “returns”.
+However, this is very costly for the people.

 Also, cheating occurs quite easily with an income tax, especially with our complex income tax code that is changing all the time, which confuses lawyers, accountants and everyone.

-Income taxes also hit people when they make money, which is demoralizing to realize you cant keep your money.
+Income taxes also hit people when they make money, which is demoralizing to realize you can’t keep your money.

-Sales taxes.
-A sales tax is also easy to collect by forcing merchants to collect it, and it is a little harder to cheat on.
-However, it has the problem that the tax is transparent.
+The tax is transparent.
 That means it is clear to see on everything you buy.
-Thus the people know exactly how uch the government takes and may resent paying it and vote the government out of office if it is too high.
+Thus the people know exactly how much the government takes and may resent paying it and vote the government out of office if it is too high.

 The ideal tax system.
 The best tax is one that affects everyone so that all believe they are helping their nation.
 It also must be easy to collect and not too obvious, so that it arouses anger.